seanhasenstein/seanhasenstein.com-v1/data/examples/macaport.md

 ### Description

 Macaport approached me looking for an e-commerce platform for their screen printing business.
-After discussing their needs I built an e-commerce Next.js app and a dashboard to manage the API's for inventory, stores, products, and orders.
+After discussing their needs I built an e-commerce website and also a dashboard to manage the API's for inventory, stores, products, and orders.

-The website gives Macaport's clients the ability to sell screen printed products to their groups, businesses, teams, organizations, etc.
+This e-commerce website gives Macaport's clients the ability to sell screen printed products to their groups, businesses, teams, organizations, etc.

 #### Store Features